cobalthq/cobalt-product-public-docs/content/en/_index.md

          <a href="/platform-deep-dive/assets/" tabindex="-1"><img src="gsg/test.png" width="12%"></a>
        </div>
        <h3 class="fs-2"><a href="/platform-deep-dive/assets/">Asset Types</a></h3>
        <p>An asset is a software component of value to be tested, such as a web application or API.
-Learn more about the asset types we support.</p>
+Explore the asset types we support.</p>
      </div>
      <div class="feature col">
        <div class="feature-icon d-inline-flex align-items-left justify-content-left text-bg-primary bg-gradient fs-2 mb-3">